The Best and Worst American Cities For Runners Ranked

 FAQs

-Where is The Running Capital of the World?
+Where is the Running Capital of the World?

-While San Francisco takes the cake as America’s running capital, Iten, Kenya is known as the running capital of the world because of it’s tendency to produce some of the highest-caliber record holding distance runners.
+While San Francisco takes the cake as America’s running capital, Iten, Kenya is known as the running capital of the world because of its tendency to produce some of the highest-caliber record-holding distance runners.

 How Can I Find Local Runners in My Area?